 VA Postdoc (NCIRE)

 Q: I called the COVID-19 test scheduling hotline, but nobody answered.
 What should I do?

 A: The COVID-19 testing hotline is receiving over 300 calls per day, so you may get sent to voicemail when you call.
 Please be sure to leave a voice message with your name and contact information.
 You may experience a delay in returned phone calls due to the high number of calls and messages received every day.
 Rest assured that the test scheduling team will call you back as soon as possible so that you can schedule your COVID-19 test(s).

-Q: How far in advance of a move-in date do I need to get tested?
+Q: I know my move-in date.
+When do I need to get tested?

 Q: I got tested recently and was negative, do I need to get tested again after I move into UCSF Housing?

-A: If you have been tested through UCSF prior to your move-in date, are asymptomatic, and do not live in a shared apartment or home with three or more room/house mates you do not have to get tested again.
+A: If you have been tested through UCSF within 3 days prior to your move-in date, are asymptomatic, and do not live in a shared apartment or home with three or more room/house mates you do not have to get tested again.

 If you received testing through a site not affiliated with UCSF Occupational Health Services or Student Health and Counseling Services, please inquire about the validity of the test with the UCSF COVID Centralized Scheduling Team at (415) 476-6407.